 Where: San Francisco, California

-How much: Starting at $33 for a day tour (includes ferry transfer)
+How much: Starting at $40 for a 2.5-hour tour (includes ferry transfer)

 RELATED: The Two Sides of Alcatraz